piomin/openshift-quickstart/event-driven/readme.md

 ```
 Then, kill the command with `CTRL+C`.

-## X.X - Create the consumer with Spring Cloud Stream
+## 4. Create the consumer with Spring Cloud Stream

 Add the following dependency to Maven `pom.xml`:
 ```xml